Congratulations, you’re getting married! The flowers have been ordered, RSVPs are coming in, and the honeymoon is

 Set Yourself Up for Success

-Leave judgement and disappointment out of the conversation.
+Leave judgment and disappointment out of the conversation.
 Your partner will feel vulnerable when disclosing delicate information such as finances.
 React with empathy and support and avoid any shameful rhetoric.
 It could even be valuable to reach out to a third party or premarital counselor to help moderate these important conversations and encourage positive communication.

-- Do you feel safe to share your finances with me in this time and environment?
+- Do you feel safe sharing your finances with me in this time and environment?

 - Do you feel this conversation would be better facilitated with a counselor?

 Understand Your Roots

 Open up about your past experiences with money.
 Growing up with different socio-economic backgrounds can result in different financial approaches.
 Awareness of these habits will cultivate respect rather than disdain in future conversations about money managing tactics.